runzeeee/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+It should display "Out of stock" when there is no item on the shelf.

-1. When does it fail?
+3. When does it fail?

+When the shelf is identified as an object.

-1. When it fails, why does it fail?
+5. When it fails, why does it fail?

+Because the camera is too far away from the shelf, so that it perceives the shelf as an object.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?

+When there are some irrelavent object that falls on the shelf.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?